Partha (film): Plot

 Partha should be aware of Kitti that he can get bail at anytime and kill Partha for loving her.
 Knowing about Kitti, Partha wants to win her heart at any cost.
 Partha tells his love towards Nimmi and states that he loves her sincerely.
 Nimmi also starts to love him.
 Kitti is bailed and released by his brother.
 He goes to Nirmala's house to arrange a marriage with Nimmi on the next day to keep away Partha from her.
 Kitti goes to Partha's home and warns his family that if he again interfere in Nimmi's matters he surely kill him.
 Enraged Partha goes to Kitti's house and challenges to Balram that he will save Nimmi before their marriage.
 Kitti brutally thrashed Partha and throw away him in a drainage.
 On the occasion of their marriage, Partha comes and tharshes all the goons including Kitti and Balram where the duo brothers hit Partha brutally.
 Furious Partha beats them and tells to Balram "no one can live peacefully including your family members if you are labelled as Rowdy or Goonda, which will remain forever".
 Both Balram and Kitti feels guilt ridden from Partha's words and they leaves Nimmi to live with Partha.

 Production

-The film began production in December 2002 and marks the second collaboration of Sudeep and Om Prakash Rao after Huchcha (2001).
+The film began production in December 2002 and marked the second collaboration of Sudeep and Om Prakash Rao after Huchcha (2001).
 Model Hardeep from Mumbai and Anupama Kumar made their debut with this film.
 This film's plot was adapted from Tamil movie Run (2002) and also had made some changes in this story for the taste of Kannada audience.
 The film is based on a true event that happened in Ramanagara.
 A bullock cart race involving 250 bullock carts was shot in Yenagi.
+In an interview with Deccan Herald, director Rao gave some plot details of the film.
+He said, "Two rowdy brothers fall for a beautiful girl and much against the girl's wishes the younger brother marries her.
+That is when Partha enters the scene.
+Feeling sorry for the girl's plight he takes it upon himself to teach the rowdy brothers a lesson and save the girl from the unhappy marriage she's forcibly in."
+When asked if the titular character has anything to do with his namesake Arjuna from the Hindu epic Mahabharata, he stated, "Well!
+It's for you to decide."